Just What Is Chaplaincy?

 Military.
 Young people preparing for and going to war need pastoral care!
 There are Active Duty, Reserves, National Guard chaplains in the Army, Air Force, Navy, Marines, and Coast Guard.
 Requirements are a Bachelor's degree and a Master of Divinity degree, usually earned before the fortieth birthday.
 The Air Force and Navy also sponsor volunteer chaplaincy in the Civil Air Patrol and Sea Cadet programs, respectively.

 Healthcare.
 Veterans' Affairs and civilian hospitals, as well as hospices, hire professional chaplains.
 Who better to reach the hopeless, hurting, and dying of society than caring well-trained chaplains?
-To be a healthcare chaplain generally requires a Bachelor's degree, a Master of Divinity degree, and one year of clinical pastoral training in a healthcare context.
+To be a healthcare chaplain generally requires a Bachelor's degree, a Master of Divinity degree or equivalent, and one year of clinical pastoral training in a healthcare context.

 Correctional.
 God has seen to it that the felon has a chance to contemplate his/her crimes against society.
 Who better to reach out to the lost, hopeless, desperate, and forgotten of society with a message of deliverance, and hope than a dedicated chaplain?
 There are professional and volunteer opportunities in our nation's Federal, state, and local facilities.
 It is said that corrections is presently the fastest growing industry in America.
 Could the Lord be calling you to minister true freedom to those who have known nothing but bondage?
 Or, to support chaplains who do?
 Requirements vary according to the correctional facility; most require at least a Bachelor's degree.
 Volunteer positions are plentiful and do not require degrees.